xmhd/xor-overlay/README.md

 * icecream - up-to-date releases.
 * Clang - some fixes with new CMAKE config options.
 * libcxx - Re-added libcxxrt as an alternative to libcxxabi.
-* polkit - Duktape is now an alternative provider of a JS engine, offering a more lightweight alternative to SpiderMonkey.
-* debianutils - remove dep on installkernel-gentoo packages as not used.
-* zfs + zfs-kmod - few USE flag + dep changes.
-Optional initramfs regeneration on pkg_postinst.
 * OpenJDK - forked to add older OpenJDK versions and remove some java-pkg setup from ebuild as this overlay will not be building java files from source, rather installing the jar files to /usr/share/java.
 *           Only OpenJDK (or other JVM variants, e.g. GraalVM, Amazon Corretto, Azure Zulu) will benefit from being source built.
-* LibreOffice - forked to maintain the lts version for enterprise use.
 * debianutils - removed gentoo-installkernel stuff from ebuild as we use Debian' installkernel script.

 ### TLDR; Changelog for packages not in the main repositories ###